anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 ### Reducing repetition with def

-We can see that we are multiple times using this same string prompting user for decision.
+We can see that we are using the same string prompting user for decision in multiple places.
 It seems a bit unnecessary to have it written like that multiple times.
 After all we are fans of [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).